 Because whooping cough is circulating so widely now, your baby will be at greater risk of catching whooping cough.
 Although no vaccine guarantees 100% protection, this is likely to be the most effective way to protect your baby from whooping cough in his or her first weeks of life.

+Early signs show that vaccinating pregnant women in Scotland is very effective at reducing the number of young babies getting whooping cough.
 Remember that the immunity they receive from you will wear off, so make sure you bring your baby for their routine immunisations at 2 months of age when they will receive their first dose of the whooping cough vaccine.

 Is there an alternative way to protect my baby from whooping cough?

 More young babies have died recently before they are old enough to have their first whooping cough immunisation.